 Castlemakers offers classes to the general public, sometimes with a modest charge, so you can learn new things and technologies and also to help satisfy that inner desire to make something.
 We do ask that you register for these classes so we can make sure we have enough equipment and components for the particular class.

-The class is targeted for 13 and older (or 10-12 with an adult) and no experience is necessary.
-Cost is $10 or free for members.
-Space is limited, email us for reservations at classes@castlemakers-dot-org.
+The class is targeted for 12 and older (or 10 with an adult) and no experience is necessary.
+Cost is $15 or free for members.
+Space is limited, email us for reservations or more information at classes@castlemakers-dot-org.

 Have something you’re interested learning about?
 Have a skill you’d like to teach others?
 Let us know!